 The biggest measurable impact we can make on supply chain sustainability starts with the operations management of individual organizations.

 - While consumers may still unwittingly prop up unsustainable practices with their wallets, this is changing quickly

 - While it may be difficult to change the behaviour of your logistics providers (or force them to upgrade their fleets) — you can optimize your POs and order frequency to minimize unnecessary emissions (while saving exorbitant amounts on shipping)

 - While your merchandisers may insist on new, short-lived designs every season — you can more accurately predict sell-through and minimize material waste, overstocks, and shipping-related emissions of moving thousands of new SKUs through the supply chain every few months

 And this is just barely scratching the surface.

-The point is this: every organization partaking in the supply chain, including individual retailers and CPGs, have not only the ability, but the imperative to optimize their operations with sustainability (and future profitability) in mind.
+The point is this: every organization partaking in the supply chain, including individual retailers and CPGs, has not only the ability but the imperative to optimize their operations with sustainability (and future profitability) in mind.
 And this starts with better data, analytics, and forecasting.

 Relying on trends or gut calls never works for long due to the speed at which changes happen within the industry.

 If operations management professionals start using artificial intelligence and advanced analytics to optimize their corner of the supply chain, they’ll be able to achieve: